Scott Peak pic by Brendon

 In checking out his website, I found some very very nice pictures and a map.

 He had come up from the East via Webber Creek, showing that there is another way to access this mountain.
-Check out his map HERE.
-I've invited him to add pictures if he is so inclined but
+Check out his map HERE

 it might be useful to clarify what this means.